Elam-parithi/Utube_DHW_4/README.md

-# YouTube Data Harvesting and Warehousing using SQL and Streamlit (Version 4)
+# YouTube Data Harvesting and Warehousing

 ![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?logo=linkedin&style=social) [Elamparithi T](https://www.linkedin.com/in/elamparithi-t/)

 ## Overview

 This project focuses on harvesting data from YouTube and warehousing it using SQL, with a frontend interface built using Streamlit.
 It allows users to efficiently collect, store, and analyze YouTube data.

+## Tech used
+- MySQL
+- Streamlit
+- Google YouTube API
+- NLTK (Natural Language Toolkit)
+- pandas
+- matplotlib and Seaborn

 ## Features